wgsquayson/ProductHunter/README.md

 ### Some disclaimers

-- Unfortunately, due to api limitations, it is not possible to search and filter products simultaneosly, and the app prevents this behavior
+- Unfortunately, due to api limitations, it is not possible to search and filter products simultaneously, and the app prevents this behavior.
+It is possible to sort both of them, though.
-- Push notifications, even though it is set up for both platforms, only work on android because I don't have an paid Apple Developer Account
+- Push notifications, even though it is set up for both platforms, only work on android because I don't have a paid Apple Developer Account

 ### How to build and run the project